 Stir continually for 1 minute.
 Stir in the milk and heat, but do not boil.
 Remove from the heat, add vanilla and peppermint extract and mix well.
 Serve immediately.

 This step is optional, but if you want to serve hot cocoa to a crowd, transfer the mixture to a large slow cooker and set it on low.
 Or, read this post for more tips on how to keep hot chocolate warm for individuals or a crowd!

 Adding Vanilla to Peppermint Hot Cocoa

-Vanilla is like alcohol and usually made with it, and it evaporates and cooks down when heated.
+Vanilla is like alcohol and is usually made with it, and it evaporates and cooks down when heated.
 When you’re making this hot cocoa recipe, you add the vanilla last because the vanilla will evaporate and the taste will not be as strong, or it could completely disappear if you add it too early.

 What to Serve with Peppermint Hot Chocolate

 Want to turn this into a hot cocoa bar or just keep it simple?
-Here are a few toppings and stir-ins to try for this recipe as well as the White Peppermint Hot Chocolate or regular old-fashioned hot chocolate.
+Here are a few toppings and stir-ins to try for this recipe, as well as the White Peppermint Hot Chocolate or regular old-fashioned hot chocolate.